World Bank Group Joint Capital Markets Conference opens

-Abidjan (Ivory Coast), Feb.
-20, GNA - The World Bank Group’s Joint Capital Markets Programme (J-CAP) Conference has opened in Abidjan, Ivory Coast on Monday with the goal of exploring opportunities to boost investment and economic growth.
+Coast), Feb.
+10, GNA - The World Bank Group’s Joint Capital Markets Programme

-Opening it, Mr Amadou Gon Coulibaly, the Prime Minister of Ivory Coast, underscored the importance of capital markets as major sources of investment for economic transformation and development.
+Opening the conference, Mr Amadou Gon Coulibaly, the Prime Minister of Ivory Coast, underscored the importance of capital markets as major sources of investment for economic transformation and development.

-He, however, added that there were challenges - shallowness of these markets and domination of financial instruments with short-term maturities.
+However, there were challenges of shallowness of the capital markets, and domination of financial instruments with short-term maturities.

-Mr Coulibaly urged the participants to use the opportunity to reflect on ways to spur economic growth through the adoption of innovative means to attract investors to the region.
+Mr Coulibaly urged the participants to use the opportunity that the conference provided to reflect on ways to spur economic growth through the adoption of innovative means to attract investors to the region.

 She said the World Bank Group understood the importance of the capital market as an effective means of mobilising savings and protecting economies from the excessive reliance on foreign donors.

-It is also strategic in the drive to support poverty reduction among the vulnerable population.
+It was also strategic in the drive to support poverty reduction among the vulnerable population.

 Ms Kant said since its launch in 2017, the J-CAP had made enough progress in the priority countries, including financial support for SMEs and supporting climate financing through the issue of green energy bonds.